msanders/cider/README.md

 There doesn't seem to be a way to re-install purchases made from Mac App Store via the command line just yet, so those have to be done by hand.

-**Note**: Cider is a work-in-progress, but it's fairly well-tested and should be kind to your machine.
+**Note**: Cider is a work-in-progress, but it's well-tested and should be kind to your machine.